 Setup of my imaging hardware varies widely, so I won’t describe that here.

-- ImagesPlus is my main image processing software to process the raw files through to a useable resultant image.
+- ImagesPlus was my main image processing software since 2003 to process the raw files through to a useable resultant image.
 Mike Unsold created this software about the same time I started imaging the night sky.
 ImagesPlus is optimized to work with large datasets, large format files, and uses hard drive storage efficiently.
 I have been very pleased with the advances in the software, so I have supported Mike in his efforts by purchasing updates as he released them.
 He has never released a buggy version of his software – a testament to his conservative approach to software development.
 ImagesPlus supports both astronomical and consumer dSLR camera raw formats directly, but works in the FITS format internally, and produces FITS as a resultant processed image.
 I have tried other astronomical image processing software along the way, but I always consider ImagesPlus to be the trusted tool to process my night sky images.

 Processing logs – I keep notes of everything I do to produce my final results, so I can learn from my mistakes, document new approaches that are successful, and simply to refresh my memory when I haven’t processed a particular type of image for awhile.